ono-midori/ono-midori.github.io/techs/libevent.md

     struct ev_token_bucket_cfg *cfg);
 ```

-An ev_token_bucket_cfg structure represents the configuration values for a pair of token buckets used to limit reading and writing on a single bufferevent or group of bufferevents.
-To create one, call the ev_token_bucket_cfg_new function and provide the maximum average read rate, the maximum read burst, the maximum write rate, the maximum write burst, and the length of a tick.
+An `ev_token_bucket_cfg` structure represents the configuration values for a pair of token buckets used to limit reading and writing on a single bufferevent or group of bufferevents.
+To create one, call the `ev_token_bucket_cfg_new` function and provide the maximum average read rate, the maximum read burst, the maximum write rate, the maximum write burst, and the length of a tick.
 If the tick_len argument is NULL, the length of a tick defaults to one second.
 The function may return NULL on error.

-Note that the read_rate and write_rate arguments are scaled in units of bytes per tick.
+Note that the `read_rate` and `write_rate` arguments are scaled in units of bytes per tick.
 That is, if the tick is one tenth of a second, and read_rate is 300, then the maximum average read rate is 3000 bytes per second.
-Rate and burst values over EV_RATE_LIMIT_MAX are not supported.
+Rate and burst values over `EV_RATE_LIMIT_MAX` are not supported.

-To limit a bufferevent's transfer rate, call bufferevent_set_rate_limit() on it with an ev_token_bucket_cfg.
+To limit a bufferevent's transfer rate, call `bufferevent_set_rate_limit()` on it with an `ev_token_bucket_cfg`.
 The function returns 0 on success, and -1 on failure.
-You can give any number of bufferevents the same ev_token_bucket_cfg.
-To remove a bufferevent's rate limits, call bufferevent_set_rate_limit(), passing NULL for the cfg parameter.
+You can give any number of bufferevents the same `ev_token_bucket_cfg`.
+To remove a bufferevent's rate limits, call `bufferevent_set_rate_limit()`, passing NULL for the cfg parameter.

-To free an ev_token_bucket_cfg, call ev_token_bucket_cfg_free().
-Note that it is NOT currently safe to do this until no bufferevents are using the ev_token_bucket_cfg.
+To free an `ev_token_bucket_cfg`, call `ev_token_bucket_cfg_free()`.
+Note that it is NOT currently safe to do this until no bufferevents are using the `ev_token_bucket_cfg`.

 #### Setting a rate limit on a group of bufferevents